BelKed/bus-stops/README.md

 $ python bus_stops.py
 ```

-You can move to the next bus stop by pressing any key on the keyboard.
+You can "move" to the next stop by pressing any key on the keyboard.